ymanluk/geom99lab1/README.md

 ## Geom99 Provided API Key

-Google Maps is a pay-per-use service and requires a valid API Key to function.
+Google Maps is a pay-per-use service for developers and requires a valid API Key to function.
 Through an educational grant we have been given a few keys that we can use.
 Whenever the documentation asks for a key you can use one of the two available.
 There are two types of keys available this year:

-### Referral from FlemingGeom GitHub Classrooms (URL links from web pages).
+### Referral (URL links from web pages).

 A referral is the address of the web page where a someone clicked the link that sent them to the page (in this case the various Google API's).
 The repository URL works only with a specific GitHub Repository name to protect its usage.
-The URL must be exactly `https://[username].github.io/pl1/` followed by the directory and filename you want to see, where `[username]` is replaced with your actual GitHub account's username.
+The URL must be exactly `https://[username].github.io/geom99lab1/` followed by the directory and filename you want to see, where `[username]` is replaced with your actual GitHub account's username.

 ### Whitelisted IP Address

 Some items (like Directions API) do not accept Referral URLs as are meant to be used server-side (aka locally on your computer).
 To provide access here a second key is provided that is restricted only by the IP address of the calling computer.
-This key will work on the Fleming VDI (optionally, if your computer IP is provided during your first scheduled lab, on your local computer as long as that IP is valid).
+This key will work on the Fleming labs and VDI (optionally, if your computer IP is provided during your first scheduled lab, on your local computer as long as that IP is valid).

 #### _Both keys are provided within the Geom99 Desire2learn Checklist and are restricted to provide access to only the following:_